What does accountability at work mean to you?

 Collaboration broadens knowledge sharing between team members and other departments, which can lead to innovative solutions to problems.

-Communication is the key to collaboration.
+Workplace communication is the key to collaboration.
 In order for your employees to work together successfully, they may need to improve their communication skills.
-You can also use our Communication test to evaluate how well an individual communicates and listens in a professional setting.
+You can also use our Communication test (preview question below) to evaluate how well an individual communicates and listens in a professional setting.

-One of the key takeaways from these accountability quotes is that reinforcing positive accountability tends to increase happiness and employee engagement.
+One of the key takeaways from these accountability quotes is that reinforcing positive accountability tends to increase happiness, boost job satisfaction, and improve employee engagement.

 Don’t forget that accepting responsibility is the key for building trust within a team, and that trust is the glue that holds a team accountable to each other.
 Sign up for your free TestGorilla plan and start creating your first skills assessment today.